sam-n-bell/togglr-api/README.md

 ### SSO/OAUTH Configurtion

-To use the oauth functionality, please configure the following env variables for the container
+To use the oauth functionality, please configure the following env variables for the container.
+Underscores are not used because of an issue with reading environment variables containing underscores in the Spring application.yaml
 ```
 SSOCLIENTID | id provided by oauth provider
 SSOCLIENTSECRET | secret provided by oauth provider